How to FedEx Create a Label: 2026 Step-by-Step Guide

 • A Supported Device: A modern smartphone, tablet, or computer with a stable internet connection and a PDF reader is all you need to get started on the FedEx website or mobile app.

-The Easiest Way: How to FedEx Create a Label Online
+How to FedEx Create a Label Online Using Ship Manager

 Shipping Without a Commitment: Create a Label as a Guest

 What if you don’t ship often and don’t want to create an account?
-No problem.
 FedEx offers a guest shipping option that lets you FedEx create a label without signing up.
-With FedEx® Guest Shipping, you can easily create labels for single package shipments just by using your credit card.
+With FedEx Guest Shipping, you can create labels for single package shipments just by using your credit card.

-This is perfect for infrequent shippers, but there are a few limitations.
+This is perfect for infrequent shippers, but there are limitations.
 Guest shipping typically cannot be used for multi piece shipments or packages containing hazardous materials or alcohol.
-For more complex shipping needs, creating a free account is the way to go.
+You also won’t have access to saved addresses or shipment history.
+For anything beyond the occasional package, creating a free account is the way to go.

 Don’t Have a Printer?
 No Problem